lagdo/jaxon-dbadmin/README.md

 Additional config options
 -------------------------

-There are other config options that can be used to customize `Jaxon Adminer` operation.
+There are other config options that can be used to customize `Jaxon DbAdmin` operation.

-The `default` option sets a database server `Jaxon Adminer` must connect to when it starts.
+The `default` option sets a database server `Jaxon DbAdmin` must connect to when it starts.

 ```php
     'app' => [